 “The incidence rate varies between less than 1 case per 100,000 persons in states with no asbestos industry to 2 to 3 cases per 100,000 persons in states with an asbestos industry.”

 Since a partial ban on asbestos occurred in the United States in 1989, exposure to asbestos on the job is less common today.
 That said, workers in certain occupations remain at risk — especially those that involve working around two specific types of asbestos.

-Crocidolite (or blue) asbestos is believed to be responsible for most asbestos-related diseases.
-When it was actively being used, it was common in cement, tile, and insulation manufacturing.
+Crocidolite (or blue) asbestos is believed responsible for most asbestos-related diseases.
+It was common in cement, tile, and insulation manufacturing when it was actively being used.

-Amosite (or brown) asbestos is the second-most-commonly used type of asbestos in the U.S., and, alarmingly, one of the most deadly.
+Amosite (or brown) asbestos is the second-most-commonly used type of asbestos in the U.S. and, alarmingly, one of the most deadly.
 It was used in cement, fire protection, gaskets, and tiles.
-Plumbers, roofers, and electrical workers are more likely to be exposed to brown asbestos on the job.
+Plumbers, roofers, and electrical workers are more likely to be exposed to brown asbestos.

 Additional occupations that could put people at risk for mesothelioma are:

 - Railroad workers